mlcommons/mobile_app_open/mobile_back_litert/tools/sd_gpu/README.md

 Dropping `BROADCAST_TO` speeds up the CPU path too — it was materialising full size tensors that the binary kernels now broadcast for free.

+That CPU gain does **not** carry back to LiteRT 2.1.5, which is what this backend pins.
+Measured end to end through the C++ backend on a macOS host, one 20-step image on CPU takes 43.84 s with the published models and 43.22 s with the rewritten ones — a single query each, 1.4% apart, which is noise.
+So there is no reason to adopt the rewritten models while pinned at 2.1.5: everything they buy needs 2.2.x.

 The text encoder keeps two `GATHER`s on CPU: its token and position indices are 2-D and the delegate only accepts 1-D indices there.
 It costs ~13 ms against the 20 x 332 ms the diffusion model spends, so it is not worth reshaping around.